alan-turing-institute/autoemulate/paper/paper.md

 # Acknowledgements

 We thank the Turing Research and Innovation Cluster in Digital Twins for supporting this work.
-We also thank Keith Worden, Ieva Kazlauskaite, Rosie Williams, Robert Arthern, Peter Yatsyshin, Christopher Burr, James Byrne for discussions and Marina Strocci, Zack Xuereb Conti, Richard Wilkinson for also providing datasets.
+We also thank Keith Worden, Ieva Kazlauskaite, Rosie Williams, Robert Arthern, Peter Yatsyshin, Christopher Burr and James Byrne for discussions and Marina Strocci, Zack Xuereb Conti, Richard Wilkinson for discussions and providing datasets.

 # References